Hackndo/tobcri/README.md

 # tobcri
-tobcri is an IRC bot based on Sopel that supports SSL, multi channels, and provides different modules and commands
+tobcri is an IRC bot that supports SSL, multi channels, and provides different modules and commands